ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/published/memory_access_undefined_behavior.md

 }
 ```

+**Key takeaway:**

-**Key takeaway:** basically, just think of each object as a memory blob, or memory pool.
+Once you first get alignment by putting the parent right at the beginning inside the child, basically just think of each object as a memory blob, or memory pool.
 If the memory pool you have (are pointing to) is *larger than* the expected size based on the pointer type pointing to it, you're fine!
 Your program owns that memory.
 But, if the memory pool you have (are pointing to) is *smaller than* the expected size based on the pointer type pointint to it, you're not fine!
 Accessing memory outside your allocated memory blob is _undefined behavior_.

 In the case of OOP and parent/child relationships, the child object must always be larger than the parent object because _it contains_ a parent object within it.
 So, casting a child to a parent type is fine, since the child type is larger than the parent type and the child type holds the parent type *first* in its memory, but casting a parent type to a child type is *not* fine unless the memory blob being pointed to was created initially as a child of that child type.